 The Banking secrecy was a practice was first started by Italian merchants during the 1600s in Italian-speaking region of Switzerland.
 Later it spread in the french speaking part of Switzerland adopted by Geneva bankers.
 The banking secrecy is a bank-client confidentiality agreement that prohibit the disclosure of client information to third parties without consent or an accepted criminal complaint.

+While banks are expected to maintain the privacy of their clients, they are also required to cooperate with law enforcement agencies and regulatory authorities to prevent illegal activities such as money laundering and terrorism financing.
 Today most countries have strict laws and regulations in place to combat money laundering, tax evasion, and other financial crimes.
-Banks and financial institutions are required to comply with these regulations and to cooperate with authorities if they suspect any illegal transactions or activities.
+Banks and financial institutions are required to comply with these regulations and to cooperate with authorities if they suspect any illegal transactions or activities. in recent years, there has been increased international cooperation to combat financial crimes, which has led to the introduction of measures such as the automatic exchange of financial information between countries.

 The good news is there are still handful of nations in offshore jurisdictions that are ready to offer bank secrecy to clients (last one’s left in 2023).
 It is important to note that for maximum privacy, you should pick a Bank offering high secrecy in